PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 14:55:45
+Last updated: 2024-04-02 14:57:49
-Random Quote: It is on our failures that we base a new and different and better success. - Havelock Ellis
+Random Quote: An appeaser is one who feeds a crocodile, hoping it will eat him last. - Winston Churchill